theharithsa/Dynatrace-Managed-MCP/README.md

 ![Node.js Version](https://img.shields.io/node/v/dynatrace-managed-mcp?style=flat-square)
 ![Coverage](https://img.shields.io/codecov/c/github/theharithsa/dynatrace-managed-mcp?style=flat-square)

-A Model Context Protocol (MCP) server for Dynatrace Managed that provides Events API v2 integration with token-based authentication.
+A Model Context Protocol (MCP) server for Dynatrace Managed that provides comprehensive API integration with flexible data handling for AI models.

+---

+## ✨ Key Enhancements

+### 🧠 **AI-First Design**
+This MCP server is designed with modern AI models in mind.
+Instead of pre-formatting responses, it returns raw JSON data that AI models can intelligently interpret and format as needed.
+This makes the server truly "plug and play" with any AI client.

+### 🔄 **Flexible Data Approach**
+- **Raw JSON Responses**: Returns actual API response data for models to interpret
+- **No Pre-formatting**: Let AI models handle data presentation and analysis
+- **Future-Proof**: Automatically supports new API fields without code changes
+- **Universal Compatibility**: Works with any AI model or client

 ---